 As Daniel and I move into year two of life on the road, we’re trying to change some bad habits we’ve fallen into.
 One of those is working on being more social, and another is making time to volunteer.
-In Sibiu, we found the perfect place: Animal Life Sibiu.
+Luckily, we found the perfect place to volunteer in Sibiu at Animal Life Sibiu.

 This dog shelter in Sibiu is run by the awesome Andrea, who started it as a dream 12 years ago.
 We signed up on the Animal Life Sibiu website and soon got a call back to schedule our time.
 Then, Andrea picked us up for a half day of volunteering at the Sibiu dog shelter.

-It’s only 15 minutes driving from Sibiu, and along the way Andrea shared a lot of the struggles and joys that come with running one of the only no-kill animal shelters in Romania.
+The shelter is only a 15 minute drive from Sibiu and along the way Andrea shared a lot of the struggles and joys that come with running one of the only no-kill animal shelters in Romania.
 As with most non-profits, finances are always the biggest concern.